Intelligent-Imaging-Center/HMI-LUSC/README.md

 This repository is organized into three main components:

 1. **DataPreparation/**: Scripts for flat-field calibration, spectral smoothing, and normalization.
-2. **CustomLabelGeneration/**: A semi-automated workflow (K-Means \+ GUI) to refine coarse annotations into pixel-wise cell-level labels.
+2. **CustomLabelGeneration/**: A semi-automated workflow (K-Means + GUI) to refine coarse annotations into pixel-wise cell-level labels.
-3. **SampleTraining/**: Implementation of Machine Learning (RF, SVM) and Deep Learning (CNN, HybridSN) models for tumor segmentation.
+3. **SampleTraining/**: Implementation of Machine Learning (RF, SVM) and Deep Learning (CNN2D, CNN3D, HybridSN) models for tumor segmentation.
+Pretrained models are provided except for the SVM (cuml version), which exceeds the 100MB file size supported on GitHub.
+HybridSN is optional as a substitute for advanced models.

 ## **🚀 Usage Guide**

 ### 1. Data Preparation

 Convert raw HSI data into deep-learning-ready formats.
-This step performs flat-field calibration (Equation 1 in the paper), spectral smoothing, and normalization to [0,1].
+This step performs flat-field calibration (Equation 1 in the paper), spectral smoothing, and normalization.
 Users can explore various preprocess configurations and see the result via ENVI software.
 Default values are selected on experiments basis.

 * **Script:** DataPreparation/preprocess.py
 * **Key Parameters:**